2019 LIU Sharks football team

-The 2019 LIU Sharks football team represents both the LIU Post and LIU Brooklyn campuses of Long Island University in the 2019 NCAA Division I FCS football season.
-They are led by 22nd year head coach Bryan Collins and play their home games at Bethpage Federal Credit Union Stadium.
-They play as a first–year member of the Northeast Conference.
-This is the first season that the LIU Sharks are competing as a team following the merger of the two LIU campuses' athletic departments in the summer of 2019.
+The 2019 LIU Sharks football team represented both the LIU Post and LIU Brooklyn campuses of Long Island University in the 2019 NCAA Division I FCS football season.
+They were led by 22nd- year head coach Bryan Collins and played their home games at Bethpage Federal Credit Union Stadium.
+They played as a first-year member of the Northeast Conference.
+This was the first season that the LIU Sharks were competing as a team following the merger of the two LIU campuses' athletic departments in the summer of 2019.

 The Sharks finished winless in their first season.
 A month after the season ended, starting quarterback Clay Beathard was stabbed to death in Nashville, Tennessee.

-Previous season

-This is the first season that the LIU Sharks are competing as a team.
-Their immediate predecessor, the 2018 LIU Post Pioneers, went 10–1, 9–0 to finish in first place in the Northeast-10 Conference.
-They made the NCAA Division II Playoffs where they were defeated in the first round by Slippery Rock.
-They finished ranked at #21 in the Division II Coaches' Poll and received the 2019 Division II Lambert Cup from the Eastern College Athletic Conference (ECAC) and Metropolitan New York Football Writers, signifying them as the best football team in the East in Division II football.